jotyGill/openpyn-nordvpn/README.md

   -k, --kill            Kill any running Openvnp process, very usefull to kill
                         openpyn process running in background with "-b" switch

+  --updateCountries     Fetch the latest countries from nord's site and update
+                        the country code mappings

   --update              Fetch the latest config files from nord\'s site
   ```